hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 [QEMU machine emulator]: https://github.com/qemu/qemu

-Recalling the famous [Greenspun's tenth rule], such hand-made metalanguages are typically "ad-hoc, informally-specified, bug-ridden, and slow", with quite vague semantics and awful documentation.
-The concept of a metalinguistic abstraction simply does not work, albeit the rationale of creating declarative, small domain-specific languages sounds so cool at first sight.
-Have you ever tried to use a sophisticated type or macro API?
+Recalling the famous [Greenspun's tenth rule], such handmade metalanguages are typically "ad-hoc, informally-specified, bug-ridden, and slow", with quite vague semantics and awful documentation.
+The concept of a metalinguistic abstraction simply does not work, albeit the rationale of creating highly declarative, small domain-specific languages sounds so cool at first sight.
+When a problem domain (or some intermediate machinery) is expressed in terms of a host language, you need to understand how to chain calls together to get things done -- this is what we usually call an API; however, when this API is written in another language, then, in addition to the calling sequence, you need to understand the syntax and semantics of that language, which is very unfortunate for two reasons: the mental burden it lays upon developers and a very limited number of developers that can support such metalanguages.
+From my experience, handmade metalinguistics tend to quickly go out of hand and spread across the whole codebase, thereby making it harder to dig into.
+Not only reasoning is impaired but also compiler-developer interaction: have you ever tried to use a sophisticated type or macro API?
 If yes, then you should be perfectly acquainted with inscrutable compiler diagnostics, which can be summarised in the following screenshot [^teloxide-error-message]:

 [Greenspun's tenth rule]: https://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule